-Innovative technologies and new management strategies to improve and develop sewage treatment systems are emerging.
+Innovative technologies and new management strategies to improve and develop wastewater treatment systems are emerging.
 Several examples are detailed below.

 Nutrient Removal in Advanced Onsite Wastewater Treatment Systems (OWTS)

 Septic system improvements to increase the capacity for nutrient removal from effluent prior to discharge are an emerging strategy for onsite wastewater treatment systems (OWTS) in areas vulnerable to eutrophication.
-To reduce nutrient loading, new technologies such as opens in a new windowrecirculating sand filters are becoming widespread and even required in some places.
+To reduce nutrient loading, new technologies are becoming widespread and even required in some places.